DrA1ex/JS_ParticleSystem/README.md

 Instead, the segments themselves are perceived as large particles and interact with each other.
 This allows us to achieve an acceptable complexity: _O(N*logN)_ instead of unoptimized _O(N*N)_.

-#### Visualization of Spartial tree used to optimize 100,000 particles interactio
+#### Visualization of Spartial tree used to optimize 100,000 particles interaction
 <img width="674" alt="image" src="https://user-images.githubusercontent.com/1194059/192135991-7862b239-eb4d-4757-934f-586015abe304.png">

 You can see Spartial Tree segmentation in real-time: https://dra1ex.github.io/JS_ParticleSystem/n_body?debug=1